-At my best, I can be profoundly creative, able to draw on universal levels of deep meaning to bring into being new expressions of universal truth.
+At my best, I can be profoundly creative, able to bring into being new expressions of universal truth.
 I can become a truly inspired source of unique beauty, adding value to the world in my own special way.
 When I am operating from my real Essence, it is as if I am a channel through which a brilliant light shines into the universe, expressing through me its boundless love for all of creation.

 emotional sensitivity and empathic healing

 If I am a four, then I am more emotionally sensitive than most other people.
 This talent is potentially one of my greatest gifts, because when it is properly used it might bring a deep and fulfilling empathic connection to the emotions of others — their sufferings, their joys, their fears, and all of the myriad shadings of everyday emotion.
 Such a deep connection, if it is properly allowed to grow, can lead to genuine healing, in both of us.